customeros/mailsherpa/README.md

 ## Mail Server setup guide

-You might be asking why you need to setup a mail server...
+You might be asking why you need to setup a mail server.
+For basic testing, you don't.
+Just set the mailserver domain to whatever you want and run locally.

+However, what you'll quickly find is some email servers check to see if the verification request is coming from a legit mail server, and if not, they block it.

+To get around this, you need a server with access to port 25 (we like Hetzner or OVH), configured to look like a mail server.

+If you would like help setting this up, ping me at matt@customeros.ai